Share and Spread the love

 The conditions in which you keep your mealworms will greatly influence how productive your mealworms will be.
 They’re ectothermic creatures, which means that their metabolism depends on the environment.
 When it’s cold, their metabolism slows down.
 Correspondingly, keeping them in a warm place will speed up their metabolism.

-So, for your mealworms to thrive they need a warm and, preferably humid location.
+For your mealworms to thrive, they require a warm and, preferably, humid environment.
 If they’re cold, they may die, or at least the process of maturing will take much longer.

-The ideal temperature for raising mealworms is in the 77 – 81 °F (25 – 27 °C) range.
-They will also do good if the temperature is somewhat lower, down to 72 °F (22 °C).
-They will reproduce at any temperature from 65 – 100 °F (18 – 38 °C), but at the bottom and top values of this range, the reproduction will significantly slow down.
-At colder temperatures, the larvae stage may take up to two years.
-Longer exposure to the extreme cold will kill them.
+The ideal temperature for raising mealworms is between 77°F and 81°F (25 °C and 27°C).
+They will also do well if the temperature is somewhat lower, down to 72°F (22°C).
+They will reproduce at any temperature between 65 °F and 100 °F (18 °C and 38 °C), but at the lower and upper values of this range, reproduction will significantly slow down.
+At colder temperatures, the larval stage may take up to two years.
+More prolonged exposure to the extreme cold will kill them.

 Too high of a temperature is not good either.
 Keeping them in an environment that is too warm also impacts their growth.
-Especially if paired will low humidity.
+Especially if paired with low humidity.
 In my experience, the pupal phase will last 6 days at 91 °F (33 °C), 7 days at 80 °F (27 °C), 10 days at 75 °F (24 °C), and 13 days at 70 °F (21 °C).
 If you live in a colder climate, you may need to use heaters to keep your colony warm enough.
-If you’re doing this, make sure you add plenty of vegetable or fruit slices to keep the humidity high enough.
+If you’re doing this, be sure to add plenty of vegetable or fruit slices to maintain a high enough humidity level.

 How to Farm Mealworms Step-by-Step